 Professor of Epidemiology and Nutrition at the Harvard T.H.
 Chan School of Public Health and professor of medicine at Harvard Medical School Alberto Ascherio, has been studying coffee’s potential anti-Parkinson’s effects that were first suggested in a 2001 study’s findings.

-That study, of which Dr. Ascherio was lead author, showed that drinking four or five cups of coffee daily cut risk of developing Parkinson’s Disease nearly in half compared with little or no caffeine consumption.
+That study, of which Dr. Ascherio was the lead author, showed that drinking four or five cups of coffee daily cut the risk of developing Parkinson’s Disease nearly in half compared with little or no caffeine consumption.

 Drinking coffee is not a cure or treatment for diabetes.

-In fact it could be more problematic for people who already have diabetes, because in the short term coffee increases both glucose and insulin levels.
+In fact, it could be more problematic for people who already have diabetes because in the short term coffee increases both glucose and insulin levels.

 The problem is compounded if you add cream (or milk) and sugar.